Advanced linear algebra: 2a. Matrix inversion

 \section{2a.
 Matrix inversion}

-We have seen so far that most of the interesting maps $f:\mathbb R^N\to\mathbb R^N$ that we know, such as the rotations, symmetries and projections, are linear, and can be written in the following form, with $A\in M_N(\mathbb R)$ being a square matrix:
+We have seen that most of the interesting maps $f:\mathbb R^N\to\mathbb R^N$ that we know, such as the rotations, symmetries and projections, are linear, and can be written as $f(v)=Av$ with $A\in M_N(\mathbb R)$ being a square matrix.
+We would like to develop now some general theory for such linear maps.
+As a first result here, which is motivational, we have: